 FPCM was created to allow CDCR to effectively manage its real estate requirements in a comprehensive manner.
 To carry out its mission of public safety and rehabilitation, CDCR must manage various assets including real estate assets.
 CDCR is the largest user of State-owned facilities in California State government, with over 49 million square feet of State-owned space, covering over 25,000 acres and leases totaling over 2 million square feet.

 As specifically required by Penal Code Section 7003.5, CDCR’s Master Plan Annual Report (MPAR) provides information on:

-- Proposed projects contained in the Department’s most current Five-Year Infrastructure Plan (fiscal year (FY) 2021-26) to carry out CDCR’s mission.
+- Proposed projects contained in the Department’s most current Five-Year Infrastructure Plan to carry out CDCR’s mission.

-- Current active projects during the reporting period (2020 calendar year); and
+- Current active projects during the reporting period (prior calendar year); and

 - Projects completed within the reporting period.

 The report also contains narratives, charts and graphics that detail CDCR’s needs based on the incarcerated population.
-Specific sections of the report are dedicated to CDCR Population; Infrastructure; Housing Needs and Adult inmate Health Care.
+Specific sections of the report are dedicated to CDCR Population, Infrastructure, Housing Needs and Health Care.